 - You’d Like to Open a Tax-Advantaged Retirement Account.
 Both M1 Finance and Betterment offer tax-advantaged investment accounts (IRAs) for retirement-minded investors.

 - You Need a Personal Checking Account.
-M1 Spend and Betterment Checking are among the best checking accounts on the market for good reason — they involve no out-of-pocket costs and boast powerful mobile-friendly features and capabilities.
+M1 Spend and Betterment Checking are among the best checking accounts on the market for good reason — they involve no out-of-pocket costs, boast powerful mobile-friendly features and capabilities, and have potentially generous rewards programs.
 If you’ve been looking for a new online bank, you’re in good hands either way.

 M1 Finance and Betterment both qualify as “robo-advisors” in the broad sense of the term.
 But in the grand scheme of the online stock broker space, they’re barely cousins, let alone siblings.
 Betterment replicates the wealth management of the traditional client-advisor relationship at far lower cost and provides access to a vast network of carefully vetted advisors when users feel they need more assistance.
 M1 Finance is more of a self-serve platform, with a fully capable self-directed brokerage and dozens of template portfolios for more active types, plus a portfolio line of credit that can stand in for a home equity product.